Dear Praying Friends,

 Thanks for your commitment to pray for revival and for our prodigals.

 One of the awesome privileges we have as Christians is to proclaim the excellencies of Christ to a dark and sinful world.
 This is what Peter wrote about to the scattered believers of the first century.
-He said, “But you are a chosen race, a royal priesthood, a holy nation, a people for His own possession, that you may proclaim the excellencies of Him who called you out of darkness into His marvelous light” (1 Pet.
-2:9).
+In 1 Peter 2:9, he said:

 The excellencies of Christ are the praises, virtues, glories, and goodness that make up His very character.
 His life perfectly revealed these wonders.
 They shone forth through His gracious words, His tender touch, His compassionate actions, His holy attitude, and His controlled anger.